AlexHe98/heegaardbuilder/README.md

 a Heegaard bouquet.

-The algorithm for building such triangulations was designed in joint work with James Morgan and Em Thompson.
+The algorithm for building such triangulations was designed in joint work with *James Morgan* and *Em Thompson*.
 The main implementation for this algorithm is contained in the script ``heegaardbuilder.py``.
 This script is designed to be run using Regina's regina-python command-line program in interactive mode.
 For details on how to install Regina, visit: